yothere is the single front door to the fleet. Run yothere --help for the built-in

 yothere note "<text>" |

-Capture a reminder to Bob Reminders (no thread). |
+Capture a reminder to your reminders file (no thread). |

 yothere mode <id> <auto|planning> |